Graduate Degree and Certificate Requirements

 Individual Development Plans (I.D.P.’s)

 To promote long-term career planning and development, all Ph.D. students are required to complete an Individual Development Plan (IDP) by the end of their first year in graduate school.
 These documents are designed to foster conversation between a student and their mentor(s) about career goals and the skills necessary to succeed in those positions after graduate school.
 The document is to be updated annually throughout the student's tenure in graduate school to promote follow through on the action plan and to revise the action plan in response to new opportunities and increased competency.
-This documents is completed on-line.
+This document is completed on-line.
 It is approved electronically by both the dissertation advisor and the Graduate Director.

 The Qualifying Examination covers the student’s primary areas of study and research, as well as such related matters as the qualifying examining committee may prescribe.
 The Qualifying Exam must contain a written component; an oral component (described later) is optional.
+No part of the dissertation proposal may be used to satisfy the written Qualifying Examination requirement.

 The Qualifying Examining Committee must consist minimally of three members, two of which must be from the major department, and at least two must hold Regular Graduate Faculty appointments.
 An external member may be added at the discretion of the department.
 In this latter instance, the department is encouraged to select a person from the student's minor/cognate area.
 The membership of this committee may not normally be changed until the Qualifying Examination(s) (written or written and oral, as required) have been passed.